KauzClay/docs-tap/install-offline/profile.hbs.md

 ## <a id='relocate-images'></a> Relocate images to a registry

-To relocate images from the VMware Tanzu Network registry to your air-gapped registry:
+To relocate images from the `tanzu.packages.broadcom.com` registry to your air-gapped registry:

 1. Set up environment variables for installation use by running:

     ```console
-    # Set tanzunet as the source registry to copy the Tanzu Application Platform packages from.
+    # Set tanzu.packages.broadcom.com as the source registry to copy the Tanzu Application Platform packages from.
-    export IMGPKG_REGISTRY_HOSTNAME_0=registry.tanzu.vmware.com
+    export IMGPKG_REGISTRY_HOSTNAME_0=tanzu.packages.broadcom.com
-    export IMGPKG_REGISTRY_USERNAME_0=MY-TANZUNET-USERNAME
+    export IMGPKG_REGISTRY_USERNAME_0=MY-BROADCOM-SUPPORT-USERNAME
-    export IMGPKG_REGISTRY_PASSWORD_0=MY-TANZUNET-PASSWORD
+    export IMGPKG_REGISTRY_PASSWORD_0=MY-BROADCOM-SUPPORT-ACCESS-TOKEN

     # The user’s registry for copying the Tanzu Application Platform package to.
     export IMGPKG_REGISTRY_HOSTNAME_1=MY-REGISTRY
     export IMGPKG_REGISTRY_USERNAME_1=MY-REGISTRY-USER
     export IMGPKG_REGISTRY_PASSWORD_1=MY-REGISTRY-PASSWORD
+    # These environment variables starting with IMGPKG_* are used by the imgpkg command only.

     export TAP_VERSION=VERSION-NUMBER
     export REGISTRY_CA_PATH=PATH-TO-CA
     export TO_REPO=MY-REPO